Query-Based Selection of Optimal Candidates under the Mallows Model: Preliminaries

-In order to simplify our exposition, we henceforth change the notation and let $Q_i(\sigma)$, $Q_i^o(\sigma)$, $\bar{Q}_i(\sigma)$ stand for the \emph{numerators} in the definition of the underlying probabilities, each with respect to the standard denominator $SD(\sigma)$.
+In order to simplify our exposition, in Lemma~\ref{relation-2} and Corollary~\ref{cor-2}, we change the notation and let $Q_i(\sigma)$, $Q_i^o(\sigma)$, $\bar{Q}_i(\sigma)$ stand \emph{only} for the \emph{numerators} in the definition of the underlying probabilities, each with respect to the standard denominator $SD(\sigma)$.
+All equalities involving the changed probability notations hold when the original denominators agree.